snap-diff/snap_diff-capybara/README.md

 It adds `match_screenshot` matcher to RSpec.

 > **Important**:
-> The `CapybaraScreenshotDiff::DSL` is automatically included in all feature tests by default.
+> The `CapybaraScreenshotDiff::DSL` is automatically included in all feature and system tests by default.

 ```ruby